 The places I photograph include concentration, labor and death camps, the Reich Aviation Ministry, the House of the Wannsee Conference, and the D-Day Beaches in Normandy, France, or the Atlantic Wall fortifications in Brittany, France.

 I explore people through portraits and interviews.
 I select people who experienced the war in diverse ways: including Holocaust survivors, Germans, and Allied veterans.
 These interviews present personal perspectives on the war and the Hitler regime.
-I have interviewed and taken portraits of 21 people.
-The portraits were taken in Germany, the UK, and the U.S..
+I have interviewed and taken portraits of 22 people.
+The portraits were taken in Germany, the UK, the U.S., and the Czech Republic.

 I was born and raised in Germany, so I have a personal relationship to the aftermath of WWII and my family’s involvement in the war.
 I now live in the U.S., which enables me to view my home country through a different lens.
 My background as urban planner, visual sociologist, and photographer qualifies me to both interview and photograph people and places.
 With this project, I offer an approach to place, history, and personal trauma that is historical but still resonates in contemporary U.S. and European politics where anti-Semitic, anti-immigrant, and anti-Muslim sentiments have risen.
 The photos encourage the viewers to think about how the horrors of Fascism and World War II are still relevant today.
 What will happen to Europe as anti-immigrant right-wing parties become stronger?
 Is U.S. democracy weakening and heading towards authoritarianism?
 “What Remains of the Day – Memories of World War II” engages its viewers by forming a bridge between the past and the present.